 That covers 10 of the 14 interleague series, though finding a theme for the other four is a bit tenuous.
 The Astros-Blue Jays series is, the, uh, battle of two teams with retractable roofs?
 Thankfully, any game Toronto's Jose Bautista plays right now is worth watching, and that is a major draw of interleague: letting fans in a market with a team in one league see the stars of the other.

 Such intrigue in the majority of interleague series won't always be the case, however.
-Check out
+Check out the schedule on June 17, when interleague resumes, and try to find half as many good storylines.
+Thankfully, SI's Tom Verducci has a few remedies in mind.

 AL clubs are constructed with a premium placed on having a ninth quality batter, to make sure the DH slot is filled adequately for the 153 games per year AL teams play in AL parks.
 NL clubs are more likely to distribute its player personnel resources differently, spending money on an extra reliever or maybe several good pinch hitters rather than one stud designated hitter.
 NL teams need a deeper bench, but that helps less when needing one additional starting bat.